vscode-kubernetes-tools/vscode-kubernetes-tools/debug-on-kubernetes.md

    * `Kubernetes: Debug (Launch)` - Run the current application as a Kubernetes Deployment and attach a debugging session to it (currently works only for Java/Node.js deployments)
    * `Kubernetes: Debug (Attach)` - Attach a debugging session to an existing Kubernetes Deployment (currently works only for Java deployments)

+## 3. Extension Settings for debugging
+   * `vs-kubernetes` - Parent for Kubernetes-related extension settings
+      * `vs-kubernetes.autoCleanupOnDebugTerminate` - The flag to control whether to auto cleanup the created Deployment and associated Pod by the command "Kubernetes: Debug (Launch)".
+The cleanup action occurs when it failed to start debug session or debug session terminated.
+If not specified, the extension will prompt for whether to clean up or not.
+You might choose not to clean up if you wanted to view pod logs, etc.
+   * `vsdocker.imageUser` - Image prefix for docker images e.g. 'docker.io/brendanburns'.

-## 3. How to use it for Java debugging
+## 4. How to use it for Java debugging
-### 3.1 Launch a Spring Boot application on Kubernetes and debug it
+### 4.1 Launch a Spring Boot application on Kubernetes and debug it
    * Launch VS Code.
    * Open a Spring Boot application.
    * If your application doesn't already have a Dockerfile, create one for it.